EngagedLearning/which-one-is-special-vue3/README.md

 npm run dev
 ```

-### Compiles and minifies for production and allows it the production version to be run locally
+### Compiles and minifies for production and allows the production version to be run locally

 ```
 npm run build